XanderBert/VulkanPlayground/README.md

 ## What did i want to get out of this project?
 First of all i want to setup a working runtime shader editor and abstract vulkan.
-This project got out of hand.
-It is/will be my shader editor to quickly prototype and test Graphics Programming Techniques
+This is used as my shader editor to quickly prototype and test Graphics Programming Techniques

 ![HotShaderReload](HotShaderReload.gif)

-TODO:
-- Bindless Rendering [Working on this at the moment]
-- Object Picking for Object Manipulation
-- Frame Graph's